| Title: | R Interface to UniProt Web Services |

 default, but this value can be changed to any of the species supported by

-methods allow users to see what species
+UniProt.
+The species and taxId methods allow users to see what species

-is currently being accessed, and taxId<-
+is currently being accessed, and taxId<- allows them to change this

 value.

-shows the genus and species label currently attached to the
+species shows the genus and species label currently attached to the

-objects database.
+UniProt.ws objects database.

-shows the NCBI taxonomy ID currently attached to the AnnotationDb
+taxId shows the NCBI taxonomy ID currently attached to the AnnotationDb

 objects database.
-Using the equivalently names replace method (taxId<-
+Using the equivalently names replace method (taxId<-)

 allows the user to change the taxon ID, and the species represented along